 - Students will choose presentation groups based on a topic of interest listed on the class schedule on the syllabus.
 All members will participate in gathering information, preparing materials, and presenting.
-Some class time will be provided to work in groups. - Students will select an appropriate article or chapter to provide to the class at least a week before the presentation that provides foundational information related to the topic (email a pdf of the reading selection to your instructor at least one week prior to your presentation). - Groups will prepare and present an informative and interactive 25-30 minute presentation on their math or science topic with all group members participating equally. - The presentation will include: - An overview of the topic to include the key ideas or content and the importance of the topic to students' mathematical or scientific learning supported by class readings and additional resources. - A research-based developmental sequence or learning trajectory for pre-kindergarten-3rd grade students specific to the topic. - A list of state and national content standards related to the topic. - Lesson ideas or learning activities for teaching the topic including the modeling of (and audience participation in) at least 1 learning activity with all appropriate materials during the presentation. - Strategies for instruction in the topic for a range of learners. - A list of at least 10 resources related to teaching the topic that could include children's literature, websites, manipulatives or materials, or other teacher resources.
+Some class time will be provided to work in groups. - Students will select an appropriate article or chapter to provide to the class at least a week before the presentation that provides foundational information related to the topic (email a pdf of the reading selection to your instructor at least one week prior to your presentation). - Groups will prepare and present an informative and interactive 25-30 minute presentation on their math or science topic with all group members participating equally. - The presentation will include the following: